 Only 20 years later Rev William Heale engaged the Oxford Architect George Street, to demolish the church and rebuild a fine town church, using elements from different periods to give the impression that it had evolved across the centuries, having a south aisle complete with lancet windows (early English style), a chancel with windows purporting to be 13th century and a north aisle having perpendicular windows (popular at the Reformation).
 The church was subsequently consecrated by Bishop of Rochester in 1867 and has served the village ever since.

-Recent work has involved the installation of a toilet, choir vestry/meeting room, Rectors vestry, repositioning of the organ chamber and retiling the floor of the nave.
-A hospitality point has been created at the rear of church to provide warm drinks and light snacks.
+Recent work has involved the installation of a toilet, choir vestry/meeting room, Rectors vestry, repositioning of the organ chamber, retiling the church floor, and installation of new outer church doors.
+A hospitality point has been created at the rear of the church to provide warm drinks and light snacks.
 Handicapped access has been greatly improved during the recent building work.
-It is hoped that the tiling will be completed early in 2017, together with the installation of a new outer church door.
+Most recently a lot of remedial work to the outer church stonework, especially that comprising the Tower, together with the purchase of a new church organ has been made possible by a most generous bequest.

 In terms of records, our churches registers start in 1570 and provide a fascinating record of the life of our village over more than four centuries.
 Only the most recent records are kept in the church, all the others are in the custodianship of Staffordshire County Records Office, where they can be viewed by prior arrangement.